Written by Brittany Male MSW, LCSW, CADC

 It’s that simple.

 Hopefully taking these additional steps can help reduce feeling overwhelmed and help make you more productive.
-If you’re still feeling overwhelmed and would like more help, visit our website www.oakheartcenter.com or call us at (630) 570-0050.
+If you’re still feeling overwhelmed and would like more help, For more information on the therapeutic services that OakHeart offers, call and speak with her intake specialist at (630) 570-0050 or email us at Contact.OH@OakHeartCenter.com.